cog-imperial/two_stage_scheduling/README.md

 ### 2.2  Solution pool

 A solution pool generator has produced a set of diverse solutions for each initial instance using the CPLEX solution pool feature.
-Module solution_pool_generator.py generates the instances.
-Module solution_pool_handler.py triggers the solution pool generator for each instance.
-Both modules are stored in directory lib/solution_pool_generation.
+Module `solution_pool_generator.py` generates the instances.
+Module `solution_pool_handler.py` triggers the solution pool generator for each instance.
+Both modules are stored in directory `lib/solution_pool_generation`.

-Directory data/solutions/pools stores a solution pool for each initial instance.
-Each member of the solution pool is stored in a distinct .sol file.
-For instance, the 3rd solution pool member for the well formed, moderate instance5 is stored in a file named 3.sol located in directory well_formed_moderate_instance5.
+Directory `data/solutions/pools` stores a solution pool for each initial instance.
+Each member of the solution pool is stored in a distinct `.sol` file.
+For instance, the 3rd solution pool member for the well formed, moderate instance5 is stored in a file named `3.sol` located in directory `data/solutions/pools/wellformed/moderate/well_formed_moderate_instance5`.

 A solution, i.e. schedule, is associated with a weighted value.
 Furthermore, it specifies a completion time for each machine and a machine assignment for each job.
 The term C[i] corresponds to the completion time of machine i and the term y[j] specifies the machine which job j is assigned to.
-This information of a schedule in a solution pool is stored in a .sol file under the following format:
+This information of a schedule in a solution pool is stored in a `.sol` file under the following format:

 ```
 Weighted value: 2385.0